 Cash management specialists and cash managers play an important role in this analysis.
 Traditionally, they will deduct bank fees or transactions in a quarterly or biannual statement, and before charging it finally, will send a file to the company to analyze the fees.

 SAP introduced the comprehensive bank fee management functionality as part of bank account management in SAP S/4HANA 1809.
 This, in turn, helps these cash managers to analyze bank fees in detail.
 This is done via an SAP Fiori analytical app which helps the cash manager to compare bank fees charged by banks and negotiate with the bank.
-This blog will show you how to perform bank fee analysis in SAP S/4HANA Finance.
+This blog post will show you how to perform bank fee analysis in SAP S/4HANA Finance.

 Bank Fee Analysis Process Overview